 A combination ticket to both the Hoge Veluwe Park and Kröller-Müller Museum is €19 for adults (anyone older than 12) and €9.50 for children 6 to 12.
 Free for smaller children.

 Admission to the museum is free for Dutch Museum Pass (Museumkaart) holders but regular admission to the park must be paid.

 Admission tickets to only the Hoge Veluwe Park is €9.50 for adults and €4.75 for children.

-Admission to the park for a car is €6.75 and allow for unlimited parking at any of the parking lots inside the park, including directly at the museum.
+Admission to the park for a car is €6.75 and allows for unlimited parking at any of the parking lots inside the park, including directly at the museum.
 Parking outside the park is €3.40.
-Free white bicycles are available at the gates, the Kröller-Müller Museum and the visitor center for free use throughout the park by any visitors.
+Free white bicycles are available at the gates, the Kröller-Müller Museum, and the visitor center for free use throughout the park by any visitors.